SovanRoy10/SEEVA/README.md

 # SEEVA: Comprehensive Hospital Management Website

 SEEVA is a sophisticated hospital management website designed to streamline patient registration, doctor appointment booking, and doctor verification through integration with the National Medical Council API.
-Developed on a robust tech stack, SEEVA ensures efficient hospital operations and enhanced patient experiences.
+SEEVA ensures efficient hospital operations and enhanced patient experiences.

 # To set up SEEVA on your local machine, follow these simple steps: